 Out-of-contract rates: The amount charged is usually very similar to deemed rates but usually arises when a contract ends and a new contract has not been put in place.
 The problem with out-of-contract rates is that you may not realise you’re on them unless you’re checking your bill regularly.

 Once again if you find yourself paying out-of-contract rates, you should either contact your supplier to be placed under contract or better yet compare prices to get a much better deal.
 You can sometimes save up to 60% off the rates you’re paying.

 Business Electricity Contracts: Fixed vs Variable

-Broadly speaking there are two types of business electricity contracts: fixed and variable.
+There are two types of business electricity contracts.
 Some suppliers offer more complex blended contracts, but all of them will basically consist of either fixed or variable elements.

 Here are the key things you need to know about both types:

 - Can be for as long as 5 years, although 1-3 years remains the norm

 - Usually fixes your unit price per kWh and standing charge for the duration of the contract (but usually does not fix CCL charge)